qcode-software/qcode-tcl/doc/response_api.md

-Global JSON Response API
+Connection Response API
 ===================
 part of [Qcode Documentation](index.md)

 * * *

-This describes the API is for modifying the [global JSON response].
+This describes the API is for modifying the [connection response].

 ### Status